SellaMek/Career-Recommender-System/README.md

 **Average Top-N Accuracy**
 At the end of the evaluation process, the average top-N accuracy across the 10 random users is calculated and displayed.
 This metric gives an overall indication of how well the recommender system is performing in terms of suggesting occupations that align with the actual career choices of the simulated users.

 ---

-This hybrid system offers flexibility and adaptability by using both user similarity (content-based) and peer group behavior (collaborative) to guide career suggestions.

----
 ## Methodology